Codependence, ACA, Alcohol, Drugs, Addiction Counseling

 Codependence, Codependency, ACA, ACOA, Couples in Recovery

-Are you effected by a loved one’s drinking or drug use?
+Are you effected by someone’s drinking or drug use or have a loved one in recovery?

 The anxiety and sadness surrounding concerns for a family member’s alcohol or substance use can be overwhelming.

 If you are a spouse, adult child (ACA or ACOA), parent, sibling, or partner of someone who is misusing alcohol or substances I am here for you.
 You’ve probably tried your best to respond to the challenges of caring about someone struggling with alcohol or drug use or any type of addiction, substance use disorder, or compulsive or addictive behaviors.

 The blaming, chaos, frustration, distrust, and worry can be relentless.

 Perhaps you’ve developed so called Co-dependent traits while trying to cope with or react to their behaviors.

 It’s frightening to see how it’s impacting everyone perhaps even hurting your sleep, focus at work, or interfering with your role within the family or your social life.

 Efforts to help or be supportive may be met with anger and distance.
 Even once traction is made relationships can be seriously effected.

-- You may be tired of going around in circles.
+- You may be tired of going around in circles even in recovery.
 You’ve been through a lot and deserve help too.

-- Perhaps the current addiction treatment system has left you frustrated.
-Or judged.
-Or confused.
+- Perhaps the current addiction treatment system has left you frustrated, judged, or confused.

-- That makes sense.
-It can be challenging learning to navigate these tricky waters.
+- It can be challenging learning to navigate these tricky waters.

 Help is here